IdeasClinicUWaterloo/S26_Brookfield_Renewable_Innovation_Challenge/README.md

 # Welcome to the 2026 Brookfield Renewable Innovation Challenge!

 Congratulations!
-Your team has been invited to develop innovative solutions for reducing the environmental footprint of campus operations and addressing climate change.
+Your team has been invited to tackle a bold mission: designing innovative solutions to reduce the environmental footprint of campus operations and fight climate change.

-As global temperatures rise and natural resources become increasingly limited, the need for effective climate mitigation and adaptation strategies has never been more urgent.
-Universities play an important role in demonstrating innovative, scalable sustainability solutions that reduce environmental impact while strengthening resilience to climate-related risks.
+As global temperatures rise and resources become scarcer, universities are leading the way with scalable, real-world sustainability solutions that cut emissions and strengthen resilience to climate impacts.

-Brookfield Renewable operates one of the world’s largest publicly traded platforms for renewable power and decarbonization solutions.
-Their diversified portfolio includes hydroelectric, wind, solar, distributed energy, and other sustainable technologies deployed across five continents.
-As a global leader in clean energy innovation, Brookfield Renewable actively supports initiatives that accelerate the transition toward resilient, low-carbon communities.
+Brookfield Renewable, a global leader in clean energy, operates one of the world’s largest publicly traded platforms for renewable power and decarbonization solutions.
+From hydroelectric to wind, solar, and distributed energy, their projects span five continents, driving the transition to low-carbon, resilient communities.

-The University of Waterloo is seeking transformative, campus-wide solutions that reduce greenhouse gas emissions while strengthening resilience to climate impacts such as extreme heat, severe storms, flooding, and power disruptions.
+Now it's your turn to make a difference.
+The University of Waterloo is seeking transformative, campus-wide solutions that achieve deep reductions in greenhouse gas emissions while enhancing resilience to climate change impacts such as extreme heat, storms, flooding, and power outages.

 ## Your Mission